ammfat/Blanket-Web/README.md

 ### First Run

-1. Create database by running `CREATE DATABASE db_blanket_web`
+1. Create database by running `CREATE DATABASE db_blanket_web;`.
-2. Switch to the database with `USE db_blanket_web`
+2. Switch to the database with `USE db_blanket_web;`.
-3. Create tables by running the following queries.
+3. Create tables by running the following queries:

     ```
     CREATE TABLE `categories` (